 St George’s is located directly opposite UWA and between the Swan River and King’s Park.
 Its original buildings and chapel, in the Victorian Gothic Revival style, represent one of the most attractive and important precincts of historical buildings in Western Australia.
 The College also features heritage-listed gardens.

 The College is an Anglican foundation that was established pursuant to a major bequest by Sir Winthrop Hackett, the first Chancellor of The University of Western Australia, who died in 1916.

 All lunches and dinners for the duration of the Summer School will be provided by the catering staff at St George’s College, and participants will also have access to the College WIFI.

 An introduction to the role that music plays in the Anglican tradition of Evensong; a service consisting of 30 minutes of choral singing that concludes with a small number of spoken prayers.

-The PCI Choir and selected Consorts will perform a mixture of Barbershop, Jazz, Sacred, Broadway and Contemporary choral works in the stunning surroundings of Christ Church Claremont.
+The PCI Choir will perform a mixture of Barbershop, Jazz, Sacred, Broadway and Contemporary choral works in the stunning surroundings of Christ Church Claremont.
 A drinks reception will follow the performance.
-Ticket details to be provided soon.
+Tickets can be either purchased at the door, or here.